bhodorog/bhgrobots/README.md

    just accepts generic commands and calls their .execute method.
 It also passes self as an argument so that each command can do their magic.

+## Ideas

+1. Have some magic methods generated for Table class based command name to have the api nicer.
+Instead of tbl.accept(Command.new(args)) will be tabl.command(args)